jeffcai/reader-digest/prompt_history.md

   - continue working on reader digest, to support back to reader digest admin dashboard when login from logto, which also means need add a new account if it not exists yet in reader digest (inspect response to retrieve user information so that can create a new account, or any other better way)
   - what's LOGTO_EXCHANGE_SECRET? if need get it from logto admin console?

+- git log: fix the bug of showing my digests for login user's only instead of all
+- prompts:
+  - continue working on reader digest, to fix the bug of showing my digests for login user's only instead of all

 ### template for git log and prompts

 - git log: